w3f/w3f-education/docs/Parachain/beginner/section4/road-to-production.md

 :::info The following is empirical advice

-The following is mostly based off of common approaches that have been implemented over the years.
+The following is mostly based off of common approaches that have been implemented over the years by different parachains within the ecosystem.

 :::